w3c/aria/README.md

 When preparing GitHub pull requests:

 * Provide a complete summary and description for each pull request.
 The Working Group needs to understand the rationale for proposed changes.
 This description may need to be very detailed in some cases, or may be quite brief, for example if providing a change to address a spelling issue.
-* Keep pull requests specific to individual comments.
-Some comments may require changes to multiple source files, for example if an external link is incorrect in multiple files, and this is appropriate if the changes all relate to the same comment.
-However, if several separate comments are submitted together within a single pull request,  it is more difficult for the working group to parse the different points made in the comment and unless the group agrees with all aspects of the comment the pull request may need to be rejected.
-* Whenever possible, please create a separate pull request for each specification you are modifying.
-Doing so allows each specification editor to incorporate your contributions without having to check with the editors of the other documents you are modifying or to perform multiple manual merges.
 * Following the editorial documentation below will help prepare a pull request that is ready for inclusion with minimal editing.

 When a pull request is accepted by the Working Group, an editor will integrate changes.
 Pull requests and issues that are accepted by the working group will be merged into the source documents and the commenter will receive a notification from GitHub that the pull request was accepted.